ucb-bar/sp24-Baremetal-IDE/tester/README.md

 To run a new benchmark you must create a new plugin to incorporate it with the ShmooTester.
 A simple complete example of a plugin can be found in [`plugins/example_plugin.py`](plugins/example_plugin.py).

 Within the `plugins/` directory, create a new Python file with a name that suits your new benchmark, and add it to the imports within `__init__.py`.
 This will include your plugin to be imported upon loading the program.
+The `timeout` parameter indicates the number of seconds that the host should wait for a response from the chip.

 ### Designing `ShmooTest` Classes